Neuron-Group/orca_menu/README.md

   `fi`
 - `enabled = false` or `enabled = function() ... end` also works on top-level menus
+- avoid normal-mode operator or prefix keys such as `"y"`, `"d"`, `"c"`, or `"g"` for single-key menu activation when you want immediate response; Vim may wait for more input before resolving those keys

 Rendered labels look like: